Native Development vs Cross-Platform Development: Myth and Reality

 4. Cross-platform development

 What is cross-platform application development?
-Cross-platform development uses another category of technologies that allow developers to create one app for two platforms simultaneously.
+Cross-platform development uses another category of technologies that allows developers to create one app for two platforms simultaneously.
 There are lots of different cross-platform technologies, and you can choose any of them for your project.
 Today, the most popular are React Native and Flutter.

 Cross-platform development allows businesses to save significant amounts of money because cross-platform apps work on both Android and iOS and need little modification for each platform.
 This is one of the biggest advantages of cross-platform apps.
 However, cross-platform development is also still covered in myths, both negative and positive.
 The goal of this article is to debunk or confirm them and help you choose between cross-platform and native application development.